-The CoCo Rice does nasi lemak with a bit differently, blue pea rice is used instead of the usual coconut milk and pandan rice.
+The CoCo Rice does nasi lemak a bit differently, blue pea rice is used instead of the usual coconut milk and pandan rice.
 There are several sets available for sale with a small selection of add-ons with the rice.
-Unfortunately for me, the add-ons are sold out and I get only get the plain blue pea rice.
+Unfortunately for me, the add-ons are sold out and I get only get their regular rice set.
 Shown above is their nasi lemak set with fried chicken thigh, fried egg, ikan bilis and peanuts with cucumber slices and sambal chilli served on the side.

 Let’s start of with the rice.
 This blue hued rice gets is colourings from cooking the rice together with the petals of butterfly pea flowers, just like how pandan rice gets its green hue from pandan leaves.
 This blue pea nasi lemak rice has a nice fragrant smell of coconut milk.
 It is nicely cooked with nice flavours of blue pea and coconut milk, and isn’t too soft.